Hariom01010/Whack-A-Mole/README.md

   - Contact Information

 ## Installation
 There is no installation required for this project, as it is a web-based game that can be played directly in a web browser.
-Simply download the project files and open the "index.html" file in your preferred web browser to start playing the game.
+Simply download the project files and open the "index.html" file in your preferred web browser to start playing the game or go to [Whack-A-Mole](https://hariom01010.github.io/Whack-A-Mole/).

 ## Usage
 1. ### For Developers: